 Red Fire: Helps to widen blood vessels and breathing tubes.
 Good for circulatory and respiratory systems and those with heart and asthma problems.
 Increases energy into blood and helps eliminate feeling of fatigue or weakness, driving out sick energy along with toxic substances.
 Use for colds and shock.
 It is not safe to use Red in sexually transmitted diseases or cancer as it causes the disease to multiple at a faster rate

 The Red Sacred Fire represents wise service.
-The Red Fire is the Passion and Blood of Christ.
-Spiritual Guides, Angels, and Ascended Master teach us that we should express our love for God in service to all of God creations (Mineral, Plant, Animal, Earth, Human, Universe ..and more).
+The Red Fire is the Passion and Blood of Christ, Spiritual Guides, Angels, and Ascended Masters.
+Red Fire instructs us to express our love for the Divine Spirit in service to all of the Divine Spirits creations (Mineral, Plant, Animal, Earth, Human, Universe ..and more).

 The Red Sacred Fire corresponds to the solar plexus chakra, which is located in the abdomen on the human body.
 The spiritual Red Fire energy flows into the body through the solar plexus chakra to help you physically ( treat conditions of the stomach, liver, kidneys, and colon), mentally (make decisions and become more confident), and spiritually (learn how to use your God-given talents to fulfill God’s purposes for your lives and make the world a better place).

 LIFE SITUATIONS IN THE RED FIRE

 Red Fire also helps you develop the ThreeFold Flame:

 Seraphims and Uriel, the archangel of wisdom, is in charge of the Red Sacred Fire.
 A seraphim is the highest rank in the Christian angelic hierarchy and in the fifth rank of ten in the Jewish angelic hierarchy.
 It is six-winged beings that fly around the Throne of God crying "holy, holy, holy".